acerrone3/acerrone3.github.io/README.md

 |  8775283 TX Port Inglesid                           |  0.353092  | 0.041388   |             0.091934  |
 |  8761927 LA New Canal Station                       | -0.0297535 | 0.0522582  |             0.149097  |
 |  UH826 SOUS00 GL341 Stockholm Sweden                | -0.0372145 | 0.0551371  |             0.14199   |

+### Disclaimer
+DISCLAIMER: This model is under experimental development.
+The results should not be used for navigational purposes or emergency planning under any circumstances.
+Please do not duplicate and use the result figures from this website without permission.